GamerTilen/CreateMinecraftServer/README.md

 4. Inside the Notepad document, paste the following line: `java -Xmx1024M -Xms1024M -jar minecraft_server.1.20.2.jar nogui pause`.

 > [!IMPORTANT]
-> If you're using a different name for the file, change `minecraft_server.1.20.2.jar` part, to the name you're using.
+> [^1]If you're using a different name for the file, change `minecraft_server.1.20.2.jar` part, to the name you're using.

 5. Now **"Save As"** a batch file, which is a file Windows uses to run command line commands.
 6. Click **"File"** > **"Save As"**.